MarcialRosales/maven-concourse-pipeline/README.md

 echo "Version to build: ${VERSION}"
 ```

+### Use ssh instead of https to access git repositories

+From now on, we will use ssh to access git repositories, at least to access the `source-code` repo.
+This means that we need to create an [SSH key-pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and add place the private key in a `secrets.yml` file.
+This file has to be generated, never persisted in a git repository.
+You can start by taking a copy of this file from `concourse-tutorial/maven-concourse-pipeline/secrets-template.yml`.

 ## Let's run the pipeline

-Once again, we are going to set the pipeline from our application's folder (i.e. `maven-concourse-pipeline-app1`).
+Once again, we are going to set the pipeline from our application's folder (i.e. `concourse-tutorial/maven-concourse-pipeline-app1`).
+If you are joining this tutorial for the first time, check out the master branch.

 ```
-fly -t plan1 sp -p 03_release_versioned_artifact -c pipeline.yml -l credentials.yml
+fly -t plan1 sp -p 03_release_versioned_artifact -c ../maven-concourse-pipeline/pipeline.yml -l credentials.yml -l secrets.yml
 ```